cmatosbc/daedalus/README.md

 ## License

-This library is licensed under the MIT License - see the LICENSE file for details.
+This library is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.